douglasmason/bayes_covid_model/README.md

 *To run the code that generates the daily updates, clone repo and execute `python daily_cron_job.py`.*

-We model universal curves of reported COVID-19 daily reported infections and related deaths using a linear regression with standard errors and a weekly profile in the log space (making it an exponential regression in linear space).
-Using currently available data from [N. Y. Times](https://github.com/nytimes/covid-19-data) and [Johns Hopkins University](https://github.com/CSSEGISandData/COVID-19), we fit our model parameters to the most recent three weeks and provide projections for the next three months.
+We model universal curves of reported COVID-19 daily  infections and related deaths using a linear regression with standard errors and a weekly profile in the log space (making it an exponential regression in linear space).
+Using currently available data from [N. Y. Times](https://github.com/nytimes/covid-19-data) and [Johns Hopkins University](https://github.com/CSSEGISandData/COVID-19), we fit our model parameters to the most recent three weeks and provide projections for the next three months, assuming that the same growth rate continues during that time.

 ![boxplot](/static_figures/statsmodels_solutions_filled_quantiles.png?)
 **Figure 1a:** Three-week moving-window model prediction curves for three months and COVID-19 Daily Reported Cases and Related Deaths in the U.S. This is what we predict would happen if the trend from the last three weeks continued for the next three months.